codewithalam/Assignments/02-Condition-Loops.md

 **3.** [loops](https://youtu.be/UmRtFFSDSFo?si=KE1gXxWlVebkrnj4)

 # Exercise
-1. **Area** Area Of Circle
+1. **Area-** Area Of Circle
-2. **Area** Area Of Triangle
+2. **Area-** Area Of Triangle
-3. **Average** Calculate Average Marks
+3. **Average-** Calculate Average Marks
-4. **Factorial Program**  Write a program to find the factorial of a number
+4. **Factorial Program-**  Write a program to find the factorial of a number
-5. **Sum Of N**  Write a program to calculate the sum of the first N natural numbers.
+5. **Sum Of N-**  Write a program to calculate the sum of the first N natural numbers.
-6. **Armstrong Number**  Write a program to check if a number is an Armstrong number.
+6. **Armstrong Number-**  Write a program to check if a number is an Armstrong number.
-7. **Sum Of A Digits Of N**  Write a program to find the sum of the digits of a number
+7. **Sum Of A Digits Of N-**  Write a program to find the sum of the digits of a number
-8. **Sub & Sum of digit** [Subtract the Digit and Sum of Digits of an Intege](https://leetcode.com/problems/subtract-the-product-and-sum-of-digits-of-an-integer/)
+8. **Sub & Sum of digit-** [Subtract the Digit and Sum of Digits of an Intege](https://leetcode.com/problems/subtract-the-product-and-sum-of-digits-of-an-integer/)
-9. **Going Out on Even Days** Abhish3k is allowed to go out with his friends only on the even days of a given month.
+9. **Going Out on Even Days-** Abhish3k is allowed to go out with his friends only on the even days of a given month.
 Write a program to count the number of days he can go out in the month of August.
-10. **Sum of Different Types of N** Write a program to print the sum of negative numbers, sum of positive even numbers and the sum of positive odd numbers from a list of numbers (N) entered by the user.
+10. **Sum of Different Types of N-** Write a program to print the sum of negative numbers, sum of positive even numbers and the sum of positive odd numbers from a list of numbers (N) entered by the user.
 The list terminates when the user enters a zero.